rzhan11/awap2022-engine/README.md

 6. Upload the replay file that appears in `replays`
 7. Watch the magic Richard coded happen

+## Customize map passability
+1. In `main.py`, complete the `obstacle_counts` dictionary corresponding to the # of obstacles with some specified height for a gaussian-looking random map.

 ## Save and replay maps
 1. `cd` into `src`
 2. Run `python3 savemaps.py` to save the map of every replay, or `python3 savemaps.py -r YOURSEED` to save the map of the replay file with seed `YOURSEED`.